 Most clients are shocked to discover how expensive going to Court is; not only in terms of money but also time and mental health.
 The latter is particularly true for owner-operators and SMEs.
 Most landlords are companies, large enough to be insulated from the strain of litigation.
 Tenants on the other hand have to manage the dispute on top of running their business.

 Mediation is a form of ADR.
-It provides a cheaper and faster method of resolving commercial property disputes.
+It provides a cheaper and faster method of resolving commercial disputes.
 Furthermore, it is confidential, meaning the professional reputations of the parties are not compromised as they may be in public Court proceedings.

 Working with a trained Mediator, parties to a Commercial Property Dispute can voluntarily reach a win-win solution.
 Also, the mediation process can assist both parties to understand each other’s position, mitigating the risk of future disputes developing.

 What happens when a commercial landlord becomes insolvent?